 The Sustainability Leadership Awards recognize excellence in leadership for the health of our community and planet.
-The awards are generously donated by Alta Ski Area.
+The awards are sponsored in part by Alta Ski Area.

 Rewarding Sustainable Leadership